chuansate/University-Recommendation-System/README.md

 university, etc.

 The system contains the following functionalities:

 **Normal Users**
 - Display all the universities’ information from the dataset.
-- Sort university information in ascending order by university name -- Apply 2 distinct sort algorithms in this function to compare their execution time.
+- Sort university information in ascending order by university name.
+  - Apply 2 distinct sort algorithms in this function to compare their execution time.
 - Search individual university details.
--- Apply 2 distinct search algorithms in this function to compare their execution time.
+  - Apply 2 distinct search algorithms in this function to compare their execution time.
 - Register as customer of the education exhibition.